gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We would've been aright,"
 Bluster said defensively.
 "Wouldn't we?"
-He nudged his brother, who nodded.
+He nudged his brother,
+who glanced at Maddy apologetically but didn't say anything.

 Sindy took her sister's paw.
 "Was that a bot helping you?" she asked.